umee-network/docs/docs/overview/umee-overview/introduction.md

 ****

-As a base layer blockchain secured by a decentralized [validator](/learn-the-basics/staking-basics/what-is-validator) set, anyone with an internet connection is able to access Umee's services.
-Umee is permissionless, meaning anyone can access debt markets on Umee regardless of things like their location or financial history.
+As a base layer blockchain secured by a decentralized [validator](/learn-the-basics/staking-basics/what-is-validator) set, anyone with an internet connection is able to access UX's services.
+UX is permissionless, meaning anyone can access debt markets on UX regardless of things like their location or financial history.

 :::